-“The bounce- stretch marks” are those of our youth, and they have to be an all-time favorite.
-The bounces make themselves available for splurging while learning to navigate life’s hurdles at the same time.
+“The bounce- stretch marks” are those of our youth and must be an all-time favorite.
+The bounces make themselves available for splurging while learning to navigate life’s hurdles simultaneously.
 Early independence allows our stretch marks to take many directions with little understanding or concern for the consequences.
-Youthful imagination stands firm in the belief in infinite possibilities while creating feelings of unsteadiness for what the future holds.
+Youthful imagination stands firm in the belief in infinite possibilities while creating feelings of instability for the future.
 Thankfully, in our youth, things bounce; they stretch and often return to normal.

 People do a skillful job of breaking one another down and giving stretch marks an ugly feeling, never allowing their purpose or beauty.
 Then we learn to hide ashamed of their truth, but there is beauty in the attainment of a stretch mark, and the fact is, we all have them, and they are beautiful in hindsight.

-The body now contorts and changes, allowing a large cavity to grow and contain life’s most precious gift: a baby or two, three, or more!
-This evolution of the stretch mark, we accept due to the lively presentation.
-These stretch marks add a few to their forms as the entire grouping celebrates the old saying, “eating for two,” or three.
+The body now contorts and changes, allowing a large cavity to grow and contain life's most precious gift: a baby or two, three, or more!
+We accept this evolution of the stretch mark due to the lively presentation.
+These stretch marks add a few to their forms as the entire grouping celebrates the old saying, "eating for two" or three.
 Each line of flesh tweaking and spreading is a new experience, and you almost trace the edges with your fingers, believing in the wondrous miracle of life growing inside.

-Somewhere amid this joy and adornment, the stretch mark gets a bad rap.
-There are many amounts of creams and lotions available to apply for diminishing their presence.
+The stretch mark gets a bad rap amid this joy and adornment.
+There are many creams and lotions available to apply to diminish their presence.
 Yet, if they sneak out in the summer months, they meet with a gasp of indignation.
 How can this be?

-The stretch marks cower, and hides under coverings, and the inhabited doubts their worth and value.
-I suppose these stretch marks are met with love and despised at the same time.
+The stretch marks cower and hide under coverings, and the inhabited doubts their worth and value.
+I suppose these stretch marks are met with love and despised simultaneously.
 We earn them in life's battle, and they deserve our recognition!

 These emotions and resentment seem to build, forming a devaluing of the relationship from which the stretch mark became part of our existence.
 Bitterness occurs as we lose focus of the experiences, somehow forgetting the fulfilling purpose and their significance during our story.

 However, this is where the stretch mark and the form develop a love-hate relationship, creating a battle of confusion.
-The body forgets what made the stretch mark's possible and denies their presence, even casting them out, hiding them, and, yes, hate them!
+The body forgets what made the stretch mark's possible and denies their presence, even casting them out, hiding them, and, yes, we tend to hate them!

 How we wish this feeling of alienation did not occur as the feelings and emotions attached to denouncing our stretch are unhealthy.
 The passionate reaction to the negative side of the stretch mark clouds the beauty of its evolution.
 The appeal is opaque and a sore subject's presence due to regret or lack of recognition for their attachment.
-None of these attributes of despair have the slightest bit of empathy for the stretch mark.
+None of these despair attributes have the slightest empathy for the stretch mark.
 How sad is this?

 The stretch marks silence themselves under a facade of coverings that make the inhabitants believe they will not be present by denying them.
 However, this is not the truth.
 Why do we reject the beauty of the stretch mark?
-It's imperative to allow the stretch in our lives for growth and maturation of self.
+We must allow the stretch in our lives to grow and mature.
 Why do we learn to cover our time rather than embrace it?
 The space within our emotional heart, or dare I say, the stretch of developing scars or wrinkles.
 How evolving would it be if one could live in the truth of the purpose behind these beautiful markings?
 If we could surrender ourselves to the higher use of a master plan, using the testimony behind each stretch mark, scar, or wrinkle.

 The aging- stretch mark has lived closer to the century mark than the birthmark and again regains its appeal and deserving admiration.
 The most extended stretches have come from surpassing a milestone, a loss or a challenge, a joyous birth, or a life event.
-No matter how they evolved, they deserve our respect, as they are part of our legacy.
+They deserve our respect no matter how they evolved, as they are part of our legacy.
 Embracing the stretch and then living life to its entirety devoid of lies is a goal most will never achieve; however, if honest, they're in this truth, lies the internal battle.

 When we come to this phase of the story of a stretch mark, we must release the event's power that caused the stretch to become a humbling reality check.
 Letting go of the desire to hide our stretch marks is a means of conquering the negative thought, trying to deceive; this realization comes from surrendering to the spirit from whence they came.
 Part of the story, our story, is placed as a memory of survival, love, loss, growth, and witness.

-Acknowledging our weakness, we are mindful that the stretch marks we complain about pale compared to the stretch marks made with a crown of thorns stretching the skin above His brow, His hands, and feet pierced by nails.
+Acknowledging our weakness, we are mindful that the stretch marks we complain about pale compared to the stretch marks made with a crown of thorns stretching the skin above His brow, hands, and feet pierced by nails.
 The stretch marks in our story are testimony as we seek the example of Jesus Christ.
-Now, His scars and stretch warranted complaint, and still, there was none.
+His scars and stretch warranted complaint, and still, there were none.

-We should be proud of the stretch marks that allow our story, using every challenge and circumstance for God’s glory.
+We should be proud of the stretch marks that allow our story, using every challenge and circumstance for God's glory.
 Sometimes the harsh realities of the stretch marks preoccupy the owner and distract from proper acceptance and admiration.
-They are essential as they are a constant reminder, we have lived and have overcome not by our means but by the power of the cross.
+They are essential as they are a constant reminder that we have lived and have overcome not by our means but by the power of the cross.
 When angry or disappointed at our stretch, we remind ourselves - It is not the flesh and blood for which we battle.
-For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world and evil spirits in the heavenly places.
+We are not fighting against flesh-and-blood enemies but against evil rulers, authorities of the unseen world, and evil spirits in the heavenly places.
 (Ephesians 6:12)

 Try not to get distracted by what evil would have us believe about our stretch marks; it is not truthful; this evil wants nothing more than to lead the world astray.
 If we give attention to the negative in our stretch marks, we waste time we can use praising God, allowing their place and purpose.
 The story of a stretch mark is your truth that a battle ensued, and you came through by God's grace and mercy.